sailhouse/docs/src/content/docs/sdks/typescript.md

 ### Sending an event

-The client has an async `publish` method for sending data to a given topic
+The client has an async `publish` method for sending data to a given topic.

 ```ts
 await client.publish("some-topic", {